40 Things Turning 35 in 2020

 Other notable businesses founded in 1985: Boston Market, Tommy Hilfiger, Jimmy Buffett's Margaritaville, and Enron.

-Settle in, children, as I tell you what used to happen when you entered a restaurant.
-You'd be asked, "Smoking or non?" and you'd choose the section of the room in which you'd like to sit.
+Settle in, children, as we tell you what used to happen when you entered a restaurant: You'd be asked, "Smoking or non?" and you'd choose the section of the room in which you'd like to sit.
 In other words, half of pretty much all restaurants were filled with cigarette smoke.
 This was entirely normal and common until the first U.S. restaurant smoking ban went into effect in Aspen, Colorado in late 1985.
 Part of this progressive move can be attributed to then-Surgeon General C. Everett Koop's Campaign for a Smoke-Free America; similar smoking bans were enacted throughout the '80s and '90s, becoming commonplace today.

-16. Calvin and Hobbes
+21. Calvin & Hobbes

-On November 18, 1985, Bill Watterson's comic strip Calvin and Hobbes debuted.
+On November 18, 1985, Bill Watterson's comic strip Calvin & Hobbes debuted.
 It ran for 10 years, following the adventures of Calvin, an imaginative kid, and his stuffed tiger Hobbes.
 The comic strip was an instant hit, and spread rapidly to hundreds of newspapers.

-17. Microsoft Windows 1.0
+22. Microsoft Windows 1.0